-You are instructed, as a matter of law, that cocaine base is a controlled substance.

-You are further instructed that an ounce is equal to 28.35 grams.

-It is solely for you to determine, however, whether the government has proven beyond a reasonable doubt that a defendant conspired to distribute or possess with intent to distribute a substance that was cocaine base and the quantity involved in the offense.
+You are instructed, as a matter of law, that marihuana is a controlled substance.
+It is solely for you to determine, however, whether the government has proven beyond a reasonable doubt that the defendant conspired to distribute or possess with intent to distribute a controlled substance.

 Devitt, Blackmar, and O'Malley, Federal Jury Practice and Instructions, § 54.13 (4th ed.
-1992), (modified); Government's Proposed Instruction No. 10 (modified).
+1992), (modified).

-The crime of conspiracy, as charged in the Second Superseding Indictment, has four essential elements, which are:
+The crime of conspiracy, as charged in the Indictment, has four essential elements, which are:

-- One, from on or about late 2005 to the date of the Second Superseding Indictment, understanding to possess with intent to distribute or distribute a mixture or substance containing cocaine base; - Two, the Defendant under consideration voluntarily and intentionally joined in the agreement or understanding, either at the time it was first reached or at some later time while it was still in effect; - Three, at the time the Defendant under consideration joined in the agreement or understanding, he knew the purpose of the agreement or understanding; and - Four, the agreement or understanding involved 50 grams or more of a mixture or substance containing cocaine base.
+- One, that from on or about June 14, 2006, and June 14, 2008, in the District of South Dakota and elsewhere, two or more persons reached an agreement or came to an understanding to possess with intent to distribute or distribute marihuana; - Two, the Defendant voluntarily and intentionally joined in the agreement or understanding, either at the time it was first reached or at some later time while it was still in effect; - Three, at the time the Defendant joined in the agreement or understanding, he knew the purpose of the agreement or understanding; and - Four, the agreement or understanding involved some amount of marihuana.